bhisaac/5eFP/5eFP-SRD.md

 ### Tough

 You have 5 + LEVEL MAX wounds and Defense 11 while in tough form.
-Your size increases to large if it is not already, with a reach of 1 square.
+Your size changes to large if it is not already, with a reach of 1 square.
 You gain Bolster LEVEL when you assume this form.

 ### Stealthy